discoverlunar/craft-imager-x-azure-blob-storage/README.md

 Price, license and support
 ---
+This plugin continues the work done in [paragonn/craft-imager-x-azure-blob](https://github.com/paragonn/craft-imager-x-azure-blob), which wasn't updated to support Craft CMS 4 and later Craft CMS 5.
-The plugin is released under the MIT license.
+As before, the plugin is released under the MIT license.
 It requires Imager X Pro, which is a commercial plugin [available in the Craft plugin store](https://plugins.craftcms.com/imager-x).